MicrosoftDocs/dynamics-365-fraud-protection/content/graph-explorer.md

 ## Visualize your ontology

 Select **Graph explorer** to show the search and filtering options.
 When the graph explorer is first opened, it also shows the ontology so that you can view its structure.
 Each *node* that is shown represents an essential category of data.
 Select any node to see its *attributes*.
 Attributes describe the node's specific properties.
+Related nodes are connected by *edges*, which may have their own properties depending on the nature of the data.

-Related nodes are connected by *edges*.
 For example, the **Purchase** node has attributes such as **PurchaseId**, **TotalAmount**, and **Currency**.
 It's connected to other nodes, such as the nodes for the product that was bought, the user who bought it, and the payment instrument that was used to buy it.
-Depending on the nature of the data, edges might have their own properties.

 ## Find data